Cook County’s Climate Resiliency Planning for Communities Program

 Cook County, IL

-Since 2024, CIS has been partnered with the Cook County Department of Environment and Sustainability (DES) to design and deliver innovative climate resiliency infrastructure solutions to five underserved communities of Bellwood, Franklin Park, Justice, Lynwood, and Markham.
+Since 2024, CIS has been partnered with the Cook County Department of Environment and Sustainability (DES) to design and deliver innovative climate resiliency infrastructure solutions to five communities that have historically experienced disinvestment: Bellwood, Franklin Park, Justice, Lynwood, and Markham.

 Project Scope